equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

           port: 8001
 ```
 A component can have one or more ports:
-* `name` - an internal name of a port, used to reference to it within the radixconfig.
+* `name` - internal name of a port, used as a reference within the radixconfig.
 It needs to be unique within the component `ports` list.
 * `port` - numeric value of a port, in the range between 1024 and 65535.
 It needs to be unique within the component `ports` list.

 A component _should_ have at least one port, on which it can respond to TCP or HTTP requests.
 Kubernetes [readiness probe](../../docs/topic-rollingupdate/#readiness-probe) regularly requests the component on the first port in the `ports` list to ensure that the component can handle requests.